build-on-aws/content/concepts/what-is-sagemaker/index.md

 ### Fraud detection

 Fraud is a major challenge that many companies face today, including [Mastercard](https://aws.amazon.com/solutions/case-studies/mastercard-ai-ml-testimonial).
 With the rise of online transactions and digital payments, fraudsters are constantly finding new ways to game systems and commit fraud.
 Companies are leveraging Amazon SageMaker to build highly accurate fraud detection models in order to counteract this.
 These models are trained by using anomaly detection, a principal that determines whether a certain transaction is unusual, relative to the rest.
 These models usually come with their own set of challenges, such as the imbalanced data problem, which happens because fraudulent transactions occur much less frequently than non-fradulent transactions, thereby resulting in an imbalanced data set.
 This results in a bias in the model, which makes it less likely to detect fraud since it doesn't know enough about what fraud could look like.
-To mitigate such challenges, sagemaker also comes with managed (and no code) data preprocessing solutions such as [SageMaker Data Wrangler](https://aws.amazon.com/sagemaker/data-wrangler).
+To mitigate such challenges, SageMaker also comes with managed (and no code) data preprocessing solutions such as [SageMaker Data Wrangler](https://aws.amazon.com/sagemaker/data-wrangler).

 ### Forecasting